 When you have finished, untie and empty the mix into the garden compost.
 The muslin can be washed and used again.

 Not only is this Baby Bath Soak a great natural remedy to use with your baby, children or in fact the whole family; but you are also reducing your plastics, reducing your waste and lowering your toxic load too!
+If you would like more ideas on replacing your plastics with more natural solutions, check out the blog over on our Mindful Parenting site.
+It has ideas on easy ‘swops’, where you can replace some of those single use plastic products that we all have in the home with a more sustainable option.

 As the main ingredient is so readily and cheaply available, the cost per bath soak is tiny!
 You can often pick the lavender from your own garden, or if you are purchasing a bottle of Doterra Lavender Oil then you will realise that it lasts a long time, you should be able to make at least 100 Baby Bath Soaks with just one bottle.

 If you would like to know more recipes that use natural ingredients, then check out the Home Cleaning Products article.
-You can also sign up to the monthly Parenting Tips newletter, which has lots of great resources.
+You can also sign up to the monthly Parenting Tips newsletter, which has lots of great resources.

-Rachel is a Complimentary Health Specialist, running a Wellbeing Centre in Kent, England.
+Rachel is a Wellbeing Health Specialist, running a Wellbeing Centre in Kent, England.
 She is the founder of Buddha Buddies, running classes for babies and children and the author of Mindful Parenting – 40 Mindful Moments to Share with Your Children.